Utilisation of RCMP data to understand coastal processes

 SCOPAC awards a contribution of £1,000 towards research projects which use Regional Coastal Monitoring Programme data

 The data underpins development of baseline coastal processes understanding for Shoreline Management Plans, Strategy Studies, Beach Management Plans, as well as the impacts of scheme design.
 Data is captured once to a high level specification and used many times.
 The programme is managed on behalf of the Coastal Groups and is funded by DEFRA, in partnership with the maritime Local Authorities and the Environment Agency.
-For more information, please see www.channelcoast.org.
+For further RCMP information, please see www.channelcoast.org

-The following coastal process studies have been undertaken using data from the South-east Regional Monitoring Programme:
+The following coastal process studies have been undertaken using data from the Southeast Regional Coastal Monitoring Programme:

 This coastal process report has been prepared by the Eastern Solent Coastal Partnership on behalf of Cakeham Manor Estate, summarising evolution of the coastline and the data available for monitoring coastal change.
 The report explores whether any additional data collection is required for:

 - the western end of the frontage to establish if and when the coastlinen switches from accretion to erosion, according to Fitzgerald’s (2012) theory

-- the central and eastern section of the frontage, which are generally more vulnerable to erosion
+- the central and eastern sections of the frontage, which are generally more vulnerable to erosion.